 VCAVAR045 Analyse and interpret artworks to explore the different forms of expression, intentions and viewpoints of artists and how they are viewed by audiences.
 Visual Arts, Levels 9 and 10, Respond and Interpret.

-VCAVAR046 Analyse, interpret and evaluate a range of visual artworks from different cultures, historical and contemporary contexts, including artworks by Aboriginal and Torres Strait Islander peoples to explore differing viewpoints.
-Visual Arts, Levels 9 and 10, Respond and Interpret.
+VCAVAR046 Analyse, interpret and evaluate a range of visual artworks from different cultures, historical and contemporary contexts, including artworks by Aboriginal and Torres Strait Islander peoples to And a final word ...